OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/Domestic Scheduled Payments.md

 ## Overview

-The Domestic Scheduled Payments resource is used by a PISP to initiate a Domestic Scheduled Payment.
+The Domestic Scheduled Payments resources (domestic-scheduled-payment-consents and domestic-scheduled-payments) are used by a PISP to initiate a Domestic Scheduled Payment.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.